 The win – win for brick and mortar music stores to allow teachers to migrate to online lessons during COVID-19

 A thought for the brick and mortar stores considering if online lessons are a wise choice right now.
-I know brick and mortar locations are deathly afraid of the whole online lesson paradigm.
+I know brick-and-mortar locations are deathly afraid of the whole online lesson paradigm.
 Managers are often quick to point fingers at “online lessons” for “ruining their business”.
-But yesterday, one store I stopped by had Read More …
+But yesterday, one store I stopped by had already lost Read More …

 New video – Soften the Glare at Orion Studios, Sept 2019